amarula/dyndesign/README.rst

 It is also possible to extend the same behavior of the constructor ``__init__`` (i.e., all the methods from all the merged classes are invoked rather than being overloaded by the same name method from the rightmost class) to other methods.
-A list of method names whose instances have to be all invoked can be specified in the ``invoke_all`` argument of ``mergeclasses``.
+A list of method names whose instances must be all invoked can be specified in the ``invoke_all`` argument of ``mergeclasses``.
 Adaptive filtering of the arguments of the method instances is performed as well.